 Source list for Miss M’s room full of love

 We’ve already toured the wall art in Miss M’s room, and we’ve shared how to make the ‘Once upon a time’ wire wall art and the numbered chest of drawers.
 We also looked at the other DIY projects in the room.
+Here are the other things that helped transition Miss M’s room from a child’s nursery to a young girl’s bedroom.

 - IKEA Minnen bed – Miss M wants me to paint it but has not decided what colour.
 At last count, it was rainbow.